Flexible, Favorable Terms and Extended Payment Schedules Make it Easy to Finance Your Business’s Goals

 - It’s easier for applicants to access capital with an SBA loan than it is with traditional financing or bank loans.

-- There are reduced risks with SBA loans.
+- There are reduced risks with this type of financing.

 - SBA loans offer competitive terms, including longer repayment periods & prime interest rates.